 Do You Need Life Insurance As A Smoker?

 If you’re a smoker and you’ve never applied for life insurance before, the information in this article may be unsettling.
 But that shouldn’t prevent you from applying for coverage.

 As we’ve shown, there are various strategies that will enable you to keep your premium to a minimum.
-They will start by applying for coverage through a company that takes a more favorable view of smokers.
+They will start by applying for coverage through the best life insurance company that takes a more favorable view of smokers.

 You’ll be able to know that by the companies that provide lower life insurance quotes than the competition.
-And you can do that quickly and easily by getting quotes through PolicyGenius right from our website.
+You can do that quickly and easily by getting quotes through PolicyGenius right from our website.